USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixD_parallel_implementation.md

  To facilitate interprocessor communication as shown in the example above, "ghost" regions are used (extra space in the data structure), i.e. DIMENSION DATA (NCOLS+2, NROWS+1).
 Thickness of the ghost region depends of the amount of overlap that is required by the algorithm.

- The Stencil Exchange (SE) Library is designed in Fortran 90 language using Object Oriented-base technology to handle various types of communication with the objective of hiding the management of the low level data movement.
+ The Stencil Exchange (SE) Library is designed in Fortran 90 language using Object Oriented-base technology to handle various types of communication with the objective of hiding the management of the low-level data movement.
 SE addresses four types of communication and brief description of each type is followed.

  * interior to ghost region, which is indicated in light blue in Figure D-4.
 This particular type of communication is being used in various places such as HADV and HDIFF.